 Following a rather left-field series for BBC 4 about the behind-the-scenes drama over a year on Savile Row, Controller Janice Hadlow asked for another three character-driven films about craft and tradition in transition.

-Originally this was to have been a series about the Whisky, Golf and Tweed industries, but after shooting three pilots, it was decided to keep it to just Tweed.
+Originally this was to have been a series about the Whisky, Golf, and Tweed industries, but after shooting three pilots, it was decided to keep it to just Tweed.
 And then only Harris Tweed.

-This seemed like a tall order, but proved to be a challenging, complex and exciting drama that veered daily between tragedy and comedy as AP Emily Sevenoaks and I began to oscillate between Paris, New York, Glasgow and of course, the isle of Harris and Lewis.
+This seemed like a tall order but proved to be a challenging, complex, and exciting drama that veered daily between tragedy and comedy as AP Emily Sevenoaks and I began to oscillate between Paris, New York, Glasgow, and of course, the isle of Harris and Lewis.

-Shooting on a Z1 in a climate that, despite it’s being wrapped in a fertilizer bag actually made the camera just stop, required the patience of Jove and the skills of a great cameraman, which I’m not.
+Shooting on a Z1 in a climate that, despite its being wrapped in a fertilizer bag actually made the camera just stop, required the patience of Jove and the skills of a great cameraman, which I’m not.

-During the nine months of shooting Emily met her husband to be, and I fell in love with the villain of the story, arch industrialist and monster egotist Brian Haggas.
+During the nine months of shooting Emily met her husband-to-be, and I fell in love with the villain of the story, arch industrialist and monster egotist Brian Haggas.

-“Justifies the licence fee” Tom Sutcliffe, Independent
+“Justifies the license fee” Tom Sutcliffe, Independent